danelysbrito/musala_test_framework/README.md

    More info: ………………

 Solution in this file: tests\tc3_4_careers_test.js
-Testcase: "TC-04 Verify the list with available positions by city Sofia"
+Testcase: "TC-04 Verify the list with available positions by city"